mdepx/mdepx/README.md

 # Getting started

 Osfive has a Makefile-based build system.
-You have to construct a makefile for your application.
-Both GNU and BSD make supported.
+You have to construct a GNU makefile for your application.
 See [example applications](https://github.com/osfive/).

 Basic rules for the makefiles:
   * Define APP name, MACHINE you target, KERNEL options and list of LIBRARIES.
   * Define list of OBJECTS including your app files and kernel drivers.
   * Provide an LDSCRIPT.
   * Define a toolchain paths to CC, LD and OBJCOPY.
-  * Include bsd.mk or gnu.mk
+  * Include gnu.mk

 ## Kernel options
   * sched - includes round-robin scheduler and threads management code